-While you use DBCA to create a database, if you choose ASM for storage, the DBCA will check to see if an ASM instance already exists on your server.
+In Oracle 10g Release 1, while you use DBCA to create a database, if you choose ASM for storage, the DBCA will check to see if an ASM instance already exists on your server.
 If it does, the DBCA will then show you the disk groups being managed by that ASM instance and ask you to choose the disk groups for your new Oracle database.
 If you haven't already configured an ASM instance, the DBCA will automatically create one for you.